- Role of ethical hacker

 A bachelor’s degree in a computer-related field is a good place to start your career.
 Computer science or network engineering education provides a recommended foundation for work in the security field.
 When considering a bachelor’s program in the field of cybersecurity give priority to programs with a strong interdisciplinary focus.

 Good programs will emphasize computer engineering, computer science, and business management skills.
 Look for programs that include courses in technical writing and legal issues surrounding technology and ethics.
 The best cybersecurity professionals are well-rounded individuals who can see their field through a wide-angle lens.

-Even with a degree and a professional certification or two, self-study is needed to keep up on current attack methods and offensive strategies.
+Even with a degree and a professional certification or two, self-study is needed to keep up with current attack methods and offensive strategies.
 A home lab can be very useful.
-Youtube videos, internet groups and forums, and social media posts and exchanges are all methods used by successful ethical hackers to keep their edge over blackhat hacker.
+YouTube videos, internet groups and forums, and social media posts and exchanges are all methods used by successful ethical hackers to keep their edge over blackhat hackers.

 How to get experience as an ethical hacker